Species: American pika Scientific Name: Ochotona princeps Current Status: Imperiled but not listed on the Endangered Species Act

 - Take the most effective ways to curb climate change interactive quiz to see some solutions.

 - Draw an American Pika in 6 Easy Steps!
-Consider sending it to us and we’ll post it on our social media and share during Endangered Species Day (coming soon).
+Consider sending it to us and we’ll post it on our social media.

 - Color in your own American pika, and this one too!
-Consider sending it to us and we’ll post it on our social media and share during Endangered Species Day Parade.
+Consider sending it to us and we’ll post it on our social media.

-- We had a Pika Power Hour and Ask Me Anything at noon with Jo Varner from Colorado Mesa University and Megan Mueller from Rocky Mountain Wild to discuss the species, its current status, and the citizen science projects that will help us protect this adorable species.
-Plus, they’ll answered all our participants burning pika-related questions.
-If you couldn’t make it, here is the recording of the Power Hour:
+- Watch last year’s Pika Power Hour and Ask Me Anything at noon with Jo Varner from Colorado Mesa University and Megan Mueller from Rocky Mountain Wild.
+They discussed the species, its current status, and the community science projects that will help us protect this adorable species.

 - “How Climate Change Threatens Pikas,” from Science Friday (listen, 13 minutes)